-Let party guests know they have the right house by adding a sign to your front walk.
+Let party guests know they have the right house by adding a sign to your front walkway.
 Cut out letters to spell "congrats" from blue paper and glue to paper plates.
 Attach wooden dowels to the backs of the plates and stick into the lawn for simple, low-cost graduation decor.

 To keep the party organized, set up a single place for guests to drop off gifts for your grad.
-Encourage partygoers to sign a guest book so your grad knows who attended the party and -- more importantly -- who to write thank-you notes to.
+Encourage partygoers to sign a guest book so your grad knows who attended the party and—more importantly— who to write thank-you notes to.

 After the ceremony and before the party, set up a time for your grad to take requisite pictures with immediate family and close relatives.
-During the party, ask a guest to handle the photography responsibilities or hire a professional photographer.
+During the party, ask a guest to handle the photography responsibilities, or hire a professional photographer.